anna099/hegel/observing-self/3-physiognomy.md

 that the psychologist already experienced: that is, the *freedom* of the individual removes any necessary connection between their inner state and its outer manifestation.
-In psychological observation, this meant that the individual was free to choose how she was affected by her cultural environment.
+In psychological observation, this meant that the individual was free to choose how they were affected by their cultural environment.
 In the case of physiognomy, it poses the following problem:

 > In the way that in the previous relationships [e.g. that of psychology], in
 > the circumstances lying before us [the cultural environment in the case of